ralt/deb-packager/README.md

   building from this source package to binary package.
 Using pbuilder to handle the creation of the package means being reliant on devscripts being installed, and this should be avoided.
 (I'd like deb-packager to be runnable on non-debian.)
-So a custom solution using lxc to handle the chrooting, running configure/make/make install, and generating a deb-packager definition is probably what's going to be done.
-To make it even more cross-platform, something based on debian is also possible.
+So a custom solution using lxc to handle the chrooting, fetching build dependencies, running configure/make/make install, and generating a deb-packager definition is probably what's going to be done.
+To make it even more cross-platform, something based on vagrant is also possible.
+Or use vagrant and lxc as a backend.
+Hm...
 - Support building python packages.
 In addition, see if it's possible to build nodejs packages, php packages, etc.